Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: Very few.
 Since the null statement can appear wherever a statement is allowed, there are many potential uses for the null statement.
-In practice, however, there’s only one other use of the null statement, and it's rare.
+In practice, however, there's only one other use of the null statement, and it's rare.

 Suppose that we need to put a label at the end of a compound statement.
-A label can’t stand alone: it must always be followed by a statement.
+A label can't stand alone: it must always be followed by a statement.
 Putting a null statement after the label solves the problem:

 ```C
 {